Legal Translation Dubai — MOJ License #701

 MOJ Certified for UAE Courts

 Certified legal translation for Dubai Courts, DIFC, ADGM, and UAE government filings.
-Every document carries an MOJ stamp, serial number, and QR code — verifiable on the spot by any clerk or ministry official.
-We translate under Arkan Legal Translation, License #701, and format each document for its specific receiving authority.
+Every document is certified by Khaled Mohamed Abdeltawab Aladl under MOJ License #701 and carries his official stamp and signature.
+We translate under Arkan Legal Translation and format each document for its specific receiving authority.

 Why Translations Get Rejected

-The most common rejection reasons we see: wrong court formatting (Dubai Courts and DIFC have different layout rules), missing stamp on individual pages of multi-page documents, terminology that does not match the court system (civil-law terms in a DIFC filing, or common-law terms in a mainland filing), and incomplete rendering — courts reject partial translations.
+The most common rejection reasons we see: wrong court formatting (Dubai Courts and DIFC have different layout rules), missing stamp on individual pages of multi-page documents, terminology that does not match the court system (civil-law terms in a DIFC filing, or common-law terms in a mainland filing), and incomplete rendering, courts reject partial translations.
 Article 4 of UAE Civil Procedure Law requires certified translation of all foreign-language documents before admission.
+The UAE Ministry of Justice maintains the register of licensed translators — only translators on this list can produce legally valid certified translations for UAE courts.
 A rejected translation means re-filing, new court fees, and lost hearing dates.

 What We Translate